holochain-gym/holochain-gym.github.io/docs/developers/basic/entries.md

 When you create an entry a few things will happen:

-1. Data validation *(we will learn how this works in later exercises)*.
+1. Your data is validated locally *(we will learn how this works in later exercises)*
-2. The entry is written to your local [source chain](https://developer.holochain.org/docs/glossary/#source-chain) *(hence the 'chain' in 'Holochain')*.
+2. The entry is written to your local [source chain](https://developer.holochain.org/docs/glossary/#source-chain) *(hence the 'chain' in 'Holochain')*
-3. If your [entry type](https://developer.holochain.org/docs/glossary/#entry-type) is marked as [public](https://developer.holochain.org/docs/glossary/#public-entry) like the one in this first exercise, your hApp will send it to some random people who are running the same hApp *(don't worry - soon we will talk about source chains, agents and why sending data to random people is not as scary as it may sound!)*.
+3. If your [entry type](https://developer.holochain.org/docs/glossary/#entry-type) is marked as [public](https://developer.holochain.org/docs/glossary/#public-entry) like the one in this first exercise, your hApp will send it to some random people who are running the same hApp *(don't worry - soon we will talk about source chains, agents and why sending data to random people is not as scary as it may sound!)*
+4. The random people that received your data will validate your data using the same rules that were used in the first step. *(this is where the 'Holo', in Holochain comes from.
+To become an real entry, your entry has to be seen and validated by different people/agents.
+Just like a in a hologram, where different people can look at the same object from different angles and still agree on what they are seeing)*

+Luckily you do not have to worry about all of this yet.
+Since we are skipping all the validation steps in this exercise, creating an entry should just be as easy as in any other common application.

 ## Try it!

-Your first exercise will be [a traditional "Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) with a tiny twist to the text!
+Your first exercise will be [a traditional "Hello, World!" program](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program).

-The challenge is to create an entry in your hApp which will contain the text "Holo, World!".
+The challenge is to create an entry in your hApp which will contain the text "Hello, World!".

-To prove we are a first class gym, we have set up a simulation below where you can try this out before you start coding:
+Since we are a first class gym, we have set up a simulation below where you can try this out before you start coding:

 1. Click `say_greeting` in the `CallZomeFns` section below to ensure it is selected.
-2. Type "Holo, World!" in the `greeting_text: String` input field.
+2. Type "Hello, World!" in the `content: String` input field.
 3. Click `EXECUTE`.

 Notice how a greeting object gets added to the `Entry Graph`.